 SELECT (end_timestamp - start_timestamp) as date_diff FROM timestp;

-From the above code, we are subtracting start_timestamp from end_timestamp to get the date difference.
+From the above code, we subtract the start_timestamp from the end_timestamp to calculate the date difference.

-In the above output, we have calculated the date difference between two dates timestamp like how many days between two dates timestamp with the hour.
+In the above output, we have calculated the date difference between two date timestamps, including the number of days and hours between them.

 Read: PostgreSQL WHERE IN